 It is not known whether FLULAVAL is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when FLULAVAL is administered to a nursing woman.

-Safety and effectiveness of FLULAVAL in pediatric patients have not been established.
+Safety and effectiveness of FLULAVAL in children younger than 3 years of age have not been established.

-In clinical trials, there were 330 subjects who were ≥ 65 years of age and received FLULAVAL; 142 of these subjects were ≥ 75 years of age.
-Hemagglutination-inhibiting (HI) antibody responses were lower in geriatric subjects than younger subjects after administration of FLULAVAL.
+In clinical trials, there were 330 subjects 65 years of age and older who received FLULAVAL; 142 of these subjects were 75 years of age and older.
+Hemagglutination inhibition antibody responses were lower in geriatric subjects than younger subjects after administration of FLULAVAL.
 [See Clinical Studies] Solicited adverse events were similar in frequency to those reported in younger subjects [see ADVERSE REACTIONS].